-- If immediate suspension is considered necessary, agree and record this on the suspension checklist with the designated officer.
+- Where appropriate (in the circumstances described above), carefully consider whether suspension of the individual from contact with children at the site is justified or whether alternative arrangements such as those outlined above can be put in place.
+Advice will be sought from the designated officer, police and/or children's social care services, and the HR Department as appropriate - If immediate suspension is considered necessary, agree and record this on the suspension checklist with the designated officer.
 The record will include information about the alternatives to suspension that have been considered, and why they were rejected.
 Written confirmation of the suspension will be provided to the individual facing the allegation or concern, and the individual will be given a named contact at the site and their contact details - Ensure you alert the HR Department as to the concerns/allegations so that they may advise you on suspension and the subsequent investigation in line with Educ8's Disciplinary Policy. - If it is decided that no further action is to be taken in regard to the subject of the allegation or concern, record this decision and the justification for it and agree with the designated officer what information should be put in writing to the individual and by whom, as well as what action should follow both in respect of the individual and those who made the initial allegation - If it is decided that further action is needed, take steps as agreed with the designated officer to initiate the appropriate action in site and/or liaise with the police and/or children's social care services as appropriate - Provide effective support for the individual facing the allegation or concern, including appointing a named representative to keep them informed of the progress of the case and considering what other support is appropriate. - Inform the parents or carers of the child/children involved about the allegation as soon as possible if they do not already know (following agreement with children's social care services and/or the police, if applicable).
 The case manager will also inform the parents or carers of the requirement to maintain confidentiality about any allegations made against teachers (where this applies) while investigations are ongoing.
-Any parent or carer who wishes to have the confidentiality restrictions removed in respect of a teacher will be advised to seek legal advice - Keep the parents or carers of the child/children involved informed of the progress of the case and the outcome, where there is not a criminal prosecution, including the outcome of any disciplinary process (in confidence) Advice on how to do this will be provided by the HR Department in order to ensure we follow data protection guidelines. - Referral to Disclosure and Barring Service (DBS) - Educ8 have a duty to refer a matter to the DBS if a decision has been made to dismiss or remove a person from working in a regulated activity.
-This will be after the matter has been investigated (and normally after it has been heard through
+Any parent or carer who wishes to have the confidentiality restrictions removed in respect of a teacher will be advised to seek legal advice - Keep the parents or carers of the child/children involved informed of the progress of the case and the outcome, where there is not a criminal prosecution, including the outcome of any disciplinary process (in confidence) Advice on how to do this will be provided by the HR Department in order to ensure we follow data protection guidelines.

-Policy Educ8 Document #: 2 Issue: 4.3
+Policy Document #: Issue:

-Title: Page #:
+Educ8 2 4.5

-Safeguarding & Child Protection Policy 51 of 68
+Title: Safeguarding & Child Protection Policy Page #: 60 of 81